Educational Technology Training

 Presenting with Prezi: An Alternative to PowerPoint (Workshop)

 Learn how to use Prezi as an alternative presentation tool.
-Gain experience with using Prezi templates, exploring Prezi presentations, and building presentations along with how to add content (text, images, multimedia), customize a template, add frames, edit presentation paths, and share your Prezi presentations through Blackboard or download for offline use.
+In this hands-on workshop, attendees will gain experience with using Prezi templates; exploring Prezi presentations; and building presentations by adding content content (text, images, multimedia), customizing a template, adding frames, and editing presentation paths.
+Participants will also learn how to share their Prezi presentations with students.

 Creating Infographics with Piktochart (Workshop)